 Your ChexSystems report offers insights into various aspects of your banking history.
 It includes information on instances where you might have written bad checks, incurred negative account balances, or failed to pay account fees.
 These indicators help the bank assess the level of risk involved in offering you an account, making it a crucial step in the application process.

-Reviewing Your ChexSystems Report
+Review Your ChexSystems Report for Errors

 Just like a credit report, you are entitled to receive one free copy of your ChexSystems report each year.
 And if a bank or credit union turns you down based on information found in your report, you have a right to access that information.